 Please check rates and details directly with the companies in question if you need more recent info.

-The cave entrance of Kaklik Mağarası (Kaklik Cave) is a huge doline, between 11 and 13m in diameter and 10m deep.
-This collapse of the roof of a part of the cave allowes to enter the cave.
+The cave entrance of Kaklık Mağarası (Kaklik Cave) is a huge doline, between 11 m and 13 m in diameter and 10 m deep.
+This collapse of the roof of a part of the cave allows entering the cave.
 Inside are numerous rimstone pools, glimmering white and often compared to nearby Pamukkale.
 The cave is sometimes called Küçük Pamukkale (Small Pamukkale) or Mağara Pamukkale (Cave Pamukkale).

 Kaklik Cave was formed about 2.5 Million years ago during the Pliocene Period by the solution through sulphurous thermal waters.
 This cave development based on or at least heavily influenced by the sulfur resulted in extraordinary speleothems.
 Today the springs are responsible for the formation of the rimstone pools.
 The Kokarhamam Spring (Smelly Bath) produces sulfur rich 24 °C thermal water and a characteristic smell of sulfur.
 The sulfur rich water was used to cure skin diseases since antiquity, and also to irrigate the fields.
 It feeds a small reedy marsh.
 Then the water the flows into the nearby cave and forms the pools.